|Nutritional Guidelines (per serving)|

 Turning vegetables into "rice" is all the rage these days and I, personally, love it.
 I think the trend started with cauliflower which is an amazingly versatile vegetable and also one of my favorites.
-But, as it turns out, most firm vegetables can be turned into rice and the technique is ideal for keeping meals lower in calories and carbs and high in nutrition.
+But, as it turns out, most firm vegetables can be turned into rice, and the technique is ideal for keeping meals lower in calories and carbs and high in nutrition.

-I've turned beets, sweet potatoes and parsnips into rice and all did great.
+I've turned beets, sweet potatoes, and parsnips into rice, and all did great.
 But butternut squash is my seasonal love.
-It's a winter squash that's sweet and loaded with nutrients and I probably eat my way through massive amounts of it in the fall.
+It's a winter squash that's sweet and loaded with nutrients, and I probably eat my way through massive amounts of it in the fall.
 So it's only natural to put it to the rice test as well.
 Because it's a firm vegetable, it rices very easily.
 And the smaller shapes help it to cook up quickly.

 Dispatching a large butternut squash can seem like a daunting task but once you get the hang of it, the process moves quickly and easily.
 A vegetable peeler and sharp knife are the two main tools needed to make the task easy.
 If it still seems too arduous, you can also buy the pre-cut squash that's now available in most large markets.
 The pieces are usually the perfect size to throw into the food processor without needing to do any peeling or chopping.

-This recipe is also a one skillet dish so there's less clean up, always a favorite concept of mine.
+This recipe is also a one-skillet dish so there's less clean up, always a favorite concept of mine.
 I prep the squash while the onions saute and then some quick stirring and seasoning results in a tasty and healthy side dish.

 Saute over medium low heat for a few minutes, until the onions become translucent.

 Working in batches, add a few of the chunks to a food processor and pulse a few times until you get a rice-like size and consistency.

 Add the riced butternut squash to the pan with the onion and continue sauteing for a few minutes until the squash softens a bit but doesn't become mushy.

 Stir in the parsley and top with the slivered almonds.